summer-yue/adversarial_neural_nets/README.md

 Develop a fast gradient sign attack algorithm that preprocesses images from test data, with the goal of causing the classifier to misclassify

 ## Step 3: Figure out a robustness measurement
-Look into a better measurement for a classifier's robustness, a simple one would be the distortion needed to be applied to each pixel in the fast gradient sign method that would lead to a below 50% test accuracy.
+Look into a better measurement for a classifier's robustness, a simple one would be the distortion needed to be applied to each pixel in the fast gradient sign method that would lead to a decrease test accuracy.
+This can be represented in a line graph, where the x axis is distortion and y axis is test accuracy.

 ## Step 4: Analyze what happens to robustness when the architecture of the DNN changes.
 1. Adding layers into the original classifier